Targeted Pain Relief. No Pills, No GI Side Effects.

 Treatment Guidelines: Topical NSAIDs for Bursitis

-Multiple clinical resources — Medscape, Stanford Health Care, and NYU Langone — list topical NSAIDs as a treatment option for bursitis.
+Multiple clinical resources, including Medscape, Stanford Health Care, and NYU Langone, list topical NSAIDs as a treatment option for bursitis.
 Topical diclofenac gel, ketoprofen, and ibuprofen gel are all indicated.
-The superficial location of the most commonly affected bursae makes topical delivery mechanistically logical — the medication reaches the inflamed structure without systemic distribution.
+The superficial location of the most commonly affected bursae makes topical delivery mechanistically logical: the medication reaches the inflamed structure without systemic distribution.

 Cochrane Review: NNT of 1.8 for Topical NSAIDs

-Cochrane review data shows topical diclofenac achieved a number-needed-to-treat (NNT) of 1.8 for 50% pain reduction in acute musculoskeletal conditions.
-This means fewer than 2 patients need to be treated for 1 to achieve clinically significant pain relief — an exceptionally strong result.
-Bursitis, as an acute inflammatory musculoskeletal condition with superficial anatomy, falls squarely within this evidence base.
+Cochrane review data (Derry 2015, 61 studies, 8,386 participants) shows topical diclofenac achieved a number-needed-to-treat (NNT) of 1.8 for 50% pain reduction in acute musculoskeletal conditions.
+This means fewer than 2 patients need to be treated for 1 to achieve clinically significant pain relief, an exceptionally strong result.
+Acute bursitis, as a localized musculoskeletal inflammation in a superficial structure, fits squarely within this evidence base.

 Side by Side